GlitchEnzo/NuGetForUnity/README.md

 Note: Depending on the size and number of packages you need to install, the `Restore` operation could take a _long_ time, so please be patient.
 If it appears the Unity isn't launching or responding, wait a few more minutes before attempting to kill the process.

+## Verbose Logging

 If you are interested in the process NuGetForUnity follows or you are trying to debug an issue, you can force NuGetForUnity to use verbose logging to output an increased amount of data to the Unity console.
-Add the line `<add key="verbose" value="true" />` to the `<config>` element in the _NuGet.config_ file.
+Either check the `Use Verbose Logging` checkbox in the `NuGet For Unity` settings window or add the line `<add key="verbose" value="true" />` to the `<config>` element in the _NuGet.config_ file.
 You can disable verbose logging by either setting the value to false or completely deleting the line.

+## Caching

-The _.nupkg_ files downloaded from the NuGet server are cached locally in the current user's Application Data folder `%localappdata%\NuGet\Cache` (`C:\Users\[username]\AppData\Local\NuGet\Cache`).
+The _.nupkg_ files downloaded from the NuGet server are cached locally in the current user's Application Data folder `%localappdata%\NuGet\Cache` (Windows: `C:\Users\[username]\AppData\Local\NuGet\Cache`, Mac/Linux: `~/.local/share/NuGet/Cache`).
 The cache location can be overwritten by setting the `NuGetCachePath` environment variable.
 Packages previously installed are installed via the cache folder instead of downloading it from the server again.

 # Advanced settings

 ## Use custom NuGet server

 The default configuration uses `nuget.org` but package sources hosted on other servers should also work.
 Some need some special settings.
-The setting can be either set using configuration UI **NuGet → Preferences** or in the `NuGet.config`.
+The setting can be either set using configuration UI **NuGet → Preferences** or in the _NuGet.config_.
 Some examples:

 ### Azure Artifacts / GitHub Packages